chasechaisson/tournament/README.md

 # tournament
-A Python module and PostgreSQL that keeps track of players and matches in a tournament.
+A Python module and PostgreSQL database that keeps track of players and matches in a tournament.